riscv-software-src/riscof/docs/source/overview.rst

 test can either be auto-generated using tools like `RISCV-CTG <https://github.com/riscv/riscv-ctg>`_ or can be handwritten.

-Once a suite or directory of tests is available, the contributor can force RISCOF to use only those tests in the database by using the ``--suite`` argument.
-This allows the user to validate that the tests can be compiled and executed on the implementation and the reference model without having to run all the remaining, already checked-in, tests.
+Once a suite or directory of tests is available, the user can validate that the tests can be compiled and executed on the implementation and the reference model.

 To provide coverage and quality analysis of the tests being contributed, the contributor can run RISCOF in coverage mode.
 Under this mode, RISCOF runs the selected set of tests only on the